pm-self-learning/PromptEngineeringExercises/APL2007M5BankAccount-Security/docs/exercise.md

 ### 4. Secure Exception Handling
 1. Open the Chat view in `Ask` mode in Visual Studio Code.
-2. Attach the `Program.cs` file to the Chat context.
+2. Check that the the `Program.cs`   file is attached to the Chat context, if it is not then ensure you have it selected in the editor.
 3. Use the following prompt to generate suggestions:
    - "`@workspace` How can I implement secure exception handling in the `Program.cs` file?"
 4. Review the suggestions provided by GitHub Copilot Chat.